 Note: To perform transactions in the Stacks wallet, you need to supply a small amount of bitcoin as fuel.

-The Blockstack team envisions an entirely decentralized Internet on the horizon and their ecosystem at the base of it.
+The Stacks team envisions an entirely decentralized Internet on the horizon and their ecosystem at the base of it.
 The project is an ambitious undertaking, but the team has shown that they get results through continuous development milestone achievements.
 It also helps that they have the support of some of the biggest names in blockchain, cryptocurrency, and venture capital.

 Although the current token sale requires some KYC input, it’s worth a look.

-Additional Blockstack Resources
+Additional Stacks Resources